 The other reason people buy them is because sometimes plumbing just doesn’t line up easily.
 But there are safe, approved ways to deal with that.
 Often you can deal with large gaps by exercising some creativity when putting the fittings together.
 There’s no rule that the 90-degree elbows all have to run completely parallel to each other.
 You can rotate them to fit the space you have to work with when the pipe coming from the sink and coming out the wall aren’t in a straight line perpendicular to the wall.

 To deal with smaller gaps in alignment, use another type of fitting.
 Chances are there’s an elbow that goes from the trap up to the drain.
-Rather than using regular white PVC for that part of the connection, buy a flexible PVC elbow–Fernco is a common brand–and sub that in.
+Rather than using regular white PVC for that part of the connection, buy a 1 1/2″ flexible PVC elbow or 2″ flexible PVC elbow (whichever matches what you have) and sub that in.
 The flexibility will allow you to force a connection that wouldn’t quite line up otherwise.
 You can also splice one or more straight couplings into regular straight lengths of PVC to get a bit more flexibility if you need it.
 Or to get out of a real bind, Fernco makes an entire trap out of flexible rubber.

 It’s not quite as easy as pulling and twisting an accordion-style fitting.
 But the 30 extra minutes now can save hours of frustration in the future.